17 Top Marketing Channels for a B2B SaaS

 If you want to keep users, focus on any pain points they may have when using your product.

-It may be something that find frustrating with the tool.
+It may be something that I find frustrating with the tool.

-Make sure you have some kind of content that answers their question and makes them less frustrated with your product.
+Make sure you have content that answers their question and makes them less frustrated with your product.

 Keep them in the know about product updates, answer their questions, and make it easy for them to use your product.